The Iowa Civil Rights Act

 For a detailed how-to guide on changing your name and gender marker on your identification in Iowa, see “The Iowa Guide to Changing Legal Identity Documents,” University of Iowa LGBTQQ Health Clinic (2019).
 Available at https://bit.ly/2HTwY2d.

 Adoption and Foster Care

 You cannot be denied or turned away from adoption or foster opportunities, nor otherwise discriminated against in the provision of these services, on the basis of your gender identity.

 Hate Crimes Protection

 Iowa law does not include “gender identity” within its hate crimes provisions, but under federal law, crimes targeting transgender people may be subject to federal prosecution and greater penalties.

 There is little Iowa-specific law on this issue, but federal law requires prisons and jails to make individualized decisions about where trans prisoners can be safely housed.
 Denial of medical care for gender dysphoria may violate the U.S. and Iowa Constitutions.

-Contact the ACLU of Iowa with your transgender rights questions at email@example.com (preferred) or at 515-243-3576.
+Contact the ACLU of Iowa with your transgender rights questions or if you have been discriminated against at email@example.com (preferred) or at 515-243-3576.